airbytehq/airbyte/airbyte-integrations/connectors/source-sftp/sftp.md

 ### Limitations

-- Support CSV file type only
+- Support CSV + XLSX file type only
 - All files must have the same schema

 ## Getting started